missionmike/lets-go/README.md

 This setup uses Postgres for the database, along with Prisma for the schema configuration.

-To initialize the schema, run `npm run prisma:migrate` from the root folder.
+1. To initialize the schema, run `npm run prisma:migrate` from the root folder.
 Allow the `npx` installation of `prisma` to proceed.

 At the end of a successful setup, you should see a message `Your database is now in sync with your schema.`.

+2. Then run `npm run prisma:generate` to generate the interfaces for types based on the schema.

+3. Seed the database by running `npm run prisma:seed`.
+You should see post and postmeta data in the tables.

 ### Starting Backend

-To start the backend Go server, run `npm run be-start`.
+To start the backend Go server, run `npm run backend:dev`.
 The server should start at `localhost:9000`.

 ### Starting Frontend

-To start the frontend dev server, run `npm run fe-start`.
+To start the frontend dev server, run `npm run frontend:dev`.
 The frontend should be available at `localhost:8080`.

 ---